What is CBT?

 How does CBT work?

-CBT works by changing your belief systems that are holding you back and changing the things you do that keep your problem going.
-For example, if you believe that you are not good enough, you might not apply for the job you want.
+CBT works by changing the belief systems holding you back and changing the things you do that keep your problem going.
+For example, if you believe you are not good enough, you might not apply for the job you want.
 It will not matter if, in reality, you are the best candidate, as your beliefs about yourself will hold you back.

 - C is your cognitions, your thought processes and memories.
 How you talk to yourself inside your head.

-- B is your behaviour- things you do, like sleeping, eating, or things you avoid.
+- B is your behaviour- things you do, like sleeping, eating or avoiding something.

 - I’m stupid